ni/nimi-python/docs/nise/class.rst

-            :type channel2: NISEConstString
+            :type channel2: str

             :rtype: tuple (route_spec_size, path_capability)

                 WHERE

-                route_spec_size (NISEInt32):
+                route_spec_size (int):

-                    The routeSpecSize is an NISEInt32 that is passed by reference into the method.
+                    The routeSpecSize is an ViInt32 that is passed by reference into the method.
 As an input, it is the size of the route string buffer being passed.
 If the route string is larger than the string buffer being passed, only the portion of the route string that can fit in the string